 Schools can have a minimum of 8 students to take part in the competition.
 For this to work, team members will need to double up on roles.
 This will require additional preparation on behalf of your remaining team.
 As you will not be prosecuting and defending at the same time, students who are in the prosecution team can also have roles in the defence team.
 If you want to discuss the best way to configure your team, email us.

 You can have up to two additional students on your team to act as reserves but we ask you to limit your team to a maximum of 17 students.

 How much time do we need to spend preparing for the competition?

 We find most teachers spend around 15-20 hours with the students in order to prepare.
 However, we encourage the students to undertake independent learning where possible e.g. learning speeches at home.
-You will receive a Preparation Guide along with the case which goes through a suggested method of preparation and outlines different workshop activities you could use to prepare.
+You will receive a Preparation Guide along with the case that goes through a suggested method of preparation and outlines different workshop activities.

 Do you have any tips to help me recruit students for a school mock trial team?

 - Register your interest for the competition and use the Running a Mock Trial classroom pack that you receive with your classes so they are aware of what is involved.

-- Run a school assembly – use the themes of the case as a hook.
+- Run a school assembly – you could use the themes of the case as a hook.

-- Diversify where you are looking for students e.g. drama students may enjoy playing the role of witnesses can be a great role for budding actors.
+- Diversify where you are looking for students e.g. drama students may enjoy playing the role of witnesses which can be a great role for budding actors.

-- Use an enrichment days/life education days to explore criminal law and what happens in a courtroom in order to generate interest.
+- Use an enrichment days/life education days to explore the rule of law and what happens in a courtroom in order to generate interest.

 We are more than happy to discuss how to promote legal education in your school, call or email us to discuss.

 Why haven’t we been allocated a liaison magistrate?